Tennis Speed and Agility

 Getting yourself set up for shots, getting to short balls and having the ability to feel like you can attack from anywhere on court is important.

 It's not just about getting down the park to do a couple of 50m sprints.
-You need to be performing specific speed components with the intention of progressing the program to prevent a plateau.
+You need to be performing specific speed and agility components with the intention of progressing the program to prevent a plateau.

-Acceleration, Deceleration and High end speed.
+Acceleration, Deceleration and High end speed and agility.

 This is also known as taking off or first step acceleration.
 Considering the majority of distances, we cover on court fall under 7metres per change of direction, we need rapid acceleration